skylerstyron/beardedarcher/README.md

-* Website for The Bearded Archer
+* Website for The Bearded Archer.